 - 1. Loan given to a managing director/whole-time director, as a part of the conditions of service extended by the Company to all its employees. - 2.
 Loan given to a managing director/whole-time director in pursuant to any scheme approved by the members by a special resolution. - 3.
-Company which in the ordinary course of its business provides loans or gives guarantees or securities and the Company charges interest at a rate not less than the bank rate declared by RBI (changed to rate of interest lower than the prevailing yield of 1 year, 3 year, 5 year or 10 year government security closest to the tenor of the loan w.e.f.
-7th May 2018). - 4.
+Company which in the ordinary course of its business provides loans or gives guarantees or securities and the Company charges interest at a rate not the rate of interest lower than the prevailing yield of 1 year, 3 year, 5 year or 10 year government security closest to the tenor of the loan w.e.f.
+7th May 2018.[This is consequent to section 186(7)] - 4.
 Loan given by a holding Company to its Wholly Owned Subsidiary, provided the money is utilised by the subsidiary for its principle business activity.